-dLSoft's Barcodes Online Service provides a subscription service which enables you to create barcode images on your smartphone, tablet or computer for most common 1D or 2D barcodes (types supported).
-Subscribers may create the image using the online barcode generator and have it instantly e-mailed to them in any of the following formats: BMP, GIF, JPG, PNG, or TIF bitmap formats or EPS or WMF vector formats.
+dLSoft's Barcodes Online Service provides an online barcode generator which enables you to create barcode images on your smartphone, tablet or computer for most common 1D or 2D barcodes (types supported).
+Subscribers may create the image using the online barcode generator and download it or have it instantly e-mailed to them in any of the following formats: BMP, GIF, JPG, PNG, or TIFF bitmap formats or EPS or WMF vector formats.
 Images may be created for resolutions at up to 1200 dpi.

 The generator will remember your barcode settings for when you return, so in most cases you would need only to change the barcode data to create subsequent barcode images.

 If you need advice on the recommended size for a particular barcode type please see our recommended Barcode Sizes page.
 If you need advice on obtaining numbers for barcodes or graphics information please see below or visit our "Where can I get a barcode" page.

 If you are not a subscriber the service will generate the low resolution preview image, but does not permit high resolution barcode images to be downloaded or e-mail.

 There are Free Apps for subscribers: & Android (search stores for Barcodes Online)

 The service may be accessed from a iPhone by using the phone's browser to visit m.dLSoft.com and adding a link to that page to the home screen.